darshanpatel4/voicepal/README.md

 ![Firday Voice Assistant](preview.png)

-**Firday Voice Assistant** is a Django-based web application that processes voice input to respond intelligently to user queries.
+**VoicePal Assistant** is a Django-based web application that processes voice input to respond intelligently to user queries.
 Inspired by JARVIS, this smart assistant provides real-time responses for various types of queries, including Wikipedia searches, current time, location searches, and YouTube video searches, using a range of external APIs.

 ## Features

-- **Personalized Responses**: Firday can introduce itself by name and respond with unique messages.
+- **Personalized Responses**: VoicePal can introduce itself by name and respond with unique messages.
 - **Wikipedia Integration**: Retrieves a concise summary on any topic when a query mentions "Wikipedia."
 - **Time Queries**: Provides the current time in a friendly format.
 - **Location Search**: Directs users to specific locations by generating Google Maps links.